-In a commercial bank, the deposit accepted from retail customers and general public offer the banks a good investment capacity.
-Rather than hold on to the funds, banks invest in growing companies with guaranteed returns, government bonds and loans etc. When the income they earn from such investments are greater than what they pay their depositors as interest is higher the bank is successful.
+In a commercial bank, the deposit accepted from retail customers and the general public offer the banks a good investment capacity.
+Rather than hold on to the funds, banks invest in growing companies with guaranteed returns, government bonds and loans etc. When the income they earn from such investments is greater than what they pay their depositors as interest is higher the bank is successful.

-The investment banker is essentially a broker between the bank, the investors and finance seeking clients, of investment services like IPO’s, asset management, mergers, underwriting, acquisitions, shares, trading, securities, and bonds.
+The investment banker is essentially a broker between the bank, the investors and finance-seeking clients, of investment services like IPO’s, asset management, mergers, underwriting, acquisitions, shares, trading, securities, and bonds.
 The brokerage earned from such financial transactions made on such advice is pure profit.
 There is no depositing of funds by the investors in the investment banking section.
 Investment banking is popular today to the large group of investors who have surplus cash and wish to earn well from it.
 Angel investors also seek the advice of investment bankers to study the markets, inform them of good investments and compute future gains and insights of ROI and many such advisory activities.

 The two are completely different though they are a part of the same banking division.
 Can an arm be used in place of a leg?
 Well, that should let you infer how these two divisions function and are not interchangeable.
 A certain degree of compatibility will still exist from a career point of view.
 However, retraining is the only solution.